WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Fix regression in --change-log which produced only the last backup file instead of all of them.
   * GAME_IS et al. do not fail on unrecognised games.
+  * Use the correct key value for WBM.

 Version 239:
   * Remove DESCRIBE_ITEM and --list-eff.